 Art and the everyday life

-The cases of Elaine Sturtevant and Duchamp show how an artist can integrate their practice into the reality they live in.
+The cases of Elaine Sturtevant and Marcel Duchamp show how an artist can integrate their practice into the reality they live in.
 This brings us to the fourth common characteristic of avantgarde movements we will use during this thesis.
 Namely, the position of art in everyday life.

 More explicitly, a common characteristic of avantgarde movements is the integration of artistic practice in the praxis of life.